AddieX/createUser/README.md

 2. Confirm your password
 3. Click the "Create Account" button to submit

-## Form Validation
+## Form Validation & Feedback

-The form currently implements the following validation:
+The form implements the following validation and feedback:

 - All fields are required
+- Username must be at least 3 characters
-- Email must be in valid format (enforced by HTML5)
+- Email must be in valid format (checked by JavaScript and HTML5)
+- Password must be at least 6 characters
 - Passwords must match
+- Error messages are shown below each field if validation fails
+- Success message is shown after successful account creation

 ## Customization

 You can customize the appearance by modifying the CSS in `src/css/main.css`.
+To change validation logic or feedback, edit `src/js/main.js`.

 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.